conztanz/docker-execbeat/README.md

 Configuration file is located in `/etc/execbeat/execbeat.yml` if you follow the same volume mapping as in docker-compose examples above.

 You can find help with execbeat configuration [here](https://github.com/christiangalsterer/execbeat/blob/master/docs/configuration.asciidoc).

+# Share scripts from host

+You can share scripts from your host to the container by adding them to `/usr/share/scripts` if you follow the same volume mapping as in docker-compose exammples above.

 # User Feedback
 ## Issues